Stephen C. Pepper

 shoulders of his predecessors, ancient or modern.

-begin with, I suggest: Replace the
+To begin with, I suggest: Replace the phrase ‘soul-less’ with

-phrase ‘soul-less’ with ‘quality-less” and then you see a world of difference!
+‘quality-less” and then you see a world of difference!
+It sounds better, more

-It sounds better, more agreeable, and makes more sense.
-It gets to the whole
+agreeable, and makes more sense.
+It gets to the whole point of our concern today.
+I am convinced that ‘quality’ is the

-convinced that ‘quality’ is the core-concept not only for art theories alone, but
+core-concept not only for art theories alone, but to all practitioners of the

-to all practitioners of the art of living wisely (to quote E. A. Burtt).7
+art of living wisely (to quote E. A. Burtt).7

 2. Pepper in Contemporary American Philosophy and Aesthetics

-The New American Philosophers (1968) Professor Andrew Reck
+In The New American Philosophers (1968)

-aesthetic, it was Pepper who, more than any thinker of his generation, made
+immediate quality of all experience is aesthetic, it was Pepper who, more than

-aesthetics and philosophy of art the technical fields of study they are now.
+any thinker of his generation, made aesthetics and philosophy of art the technical

-Other thinkers…. were later to make significant contributions to the area,
+fields of study they are now.
+Other thinkers…. were later to make significant

-matches Pepper as aesthetician and philosopher of art.”8
+and Paul Weiss, but none matches Pepper as aesthetician and philosopher of

-Undoubtedly it is no exaggeration to say that Pepper remains the
+Undoubtedly it is no exaggeration to say

-greatest of
+that Pepper remains the greatest of

 3. A Marshalling Hand